Gran Teatro de La Habana

 Gran Teatro de La Habana is a theater in Havana, Cuba, home to the Cuban National Ballet.
 It was designed by the Belgian architect Paul Belau and built by Purdy and Henderson, Engineers in 1914 at the site of the former Teatro Tacón.
 Its construction was paid for by the Galician immigrants of Havana to serve as a community-social center.
 Located in the Paseo del Prado, its facilities include theatres, a concert hall, conference rooms, a video screening room, as well as an art gallery, a choral center and several rehearsal halls for dance companies.
 It hosts the International Ballet Festival of Havana every two years since 1960.

-In the 1910s, the other historic Tacón Theatre was demolished to build this current Great Theatre of Havana.
+In the 1910s, the other historic Tacón Theatre was partially demolished and the performance hall was incorporated into the current Great Theatre of Havana.

 History

 Gran Teatro de la Habana, 1915.

 Since its inception in 1838, Teatro Tacón had occupied the north-western part of the site bounded by Paseo del Prado and Calle Consulado and Calles San Rafael and San José.
 Its auditorium hosted such European artists as Enrico Caruso and Sarah Bernhardt.
 During the first years of Cuban independence when thousands of immigrants arrived in Cuba from Spain, a new building addition was constructed around the concert hall of Teatro Tacón.
 Originally known as the Centro Gallego de La Habana, the building is decorated with sculptures by Giuseppe Moretti representing benevolence, education, music and theatre.

 Currently, the principal venue is the García Lorca Auditorium, with seats for 1,500 persons, it provides a home for the Cuban National Ballet Company, and for other dance companies and musical performances.
 During the 19th and 20th century, performances that took place on its stage include: Ole Bull, Enrico Caruso, Fanny Elssler, Jenny Lind, Anna Pavlova, Antonia Mercé, Ruth Saint Denis, Ted Shawn, Teresa Carreño, Vicente Escudero, Maya Plisetskaya, Clorinda Corradi, Sarah Bernhardt, Carla Fracci and Alicia Alonso, as well as companies such as the American Ballet Theatre, the Royal Winnipeg Ballet, Antonio Gades ballet, the Ballet of the Colón Theatre of Buenos Aires, the Ballet Folclórico of Mexico, plus other ballet companies.